 Flow Rate Source (TL) represents an ideal power source.
 It

 is a simple component.
 The Double-acting cylinder subsystem block

 represents the mechanical part of a hydraulic actuator.
 It contains

 Once you have connected the blocks, specify the relevant parameters.
 These include dimensions, physical states, empirical correlation coefficients, and initial conditions.
 In Pipe (TL), Rotational Mechanical Converter (TL), and Translational Mechanical Converter (TL) blocks, select the appropriate setting for effects such as dynamic compressibility and flow inertia.

 To analyze a model, you must set up that model for data collection.
 The simplest approach is to add sensor blocks to the model.
-The Thermal Liquid library provides two sensor block types: one for Through variables (mass flow rate and heat flux), the other for Across variables (pressure and temperature).
+The Thermal Liquid library provides two sensor block types: one for Through variables (mass and energy flow rates), the other for Across variables (pressure and temperature).
 By using the PS-Simulink Converter block, you can specify the physical units of the sensed variable.

 An alternative approach is to use Simscape data logging.
 This approach, which uses MATLAB® commands instead of blocks, provides access to a broader range of model variables and parameters.
 One example is the kinematic viscosity of the liquid medium inside a pipeline segment.
 You can analyze this parameter using Simscape data logging but not sensor blocks.